OceanographyforEveryone/OpenCTD/README.md

 # Project Updates 12/2/2020

-There are several update projects occuring concurrently.
+There are several development and testing projects occuring concurrently.

 - Field testing of various epoxy housings in deep, cold casts.
 - Development of a custom PCB to dramatically simplify the construction process.